-The octupolar tidal deformabilities, shown in Figs.~\ref{fig:lambdaTensorl3}, \ref{fig:lambdaScalarl3} and \ref{fig:lambdaScalarTensorl3} exhibit qualitatively very similar trends over the parameter space considered as the quadrupolar ones.
-A difference is that the adimensional Love numbers $k_3$ shown in Appendix~\ref{app:PlotsLambdak} are one order of magnitude smaller than the quadrupolar counterparts.
-As seen in Fig.~\ref{fig:lambdaScalarTensorl3}, the scalar-tensor adimensional tidal deformability $\Lambda_3^{ST}$ is also negative for most of the configurations but can become noticeably positive for higher mass systems with large negative $\beta$ and soft EoSs.
+The octupolar tidal deformabilities, shown in Figure~\ref{fig:lambdaoctupolar} exhibit qualitatively very similar trends over the parameter space considered as the quadrupolar ones.
+A difference is that the adimensional Love numbers $k_3$ shown in Appendix~\ref{app:PlotsLambdak} are 1 order of magnitude smaller than the quadrupolar counterparts.
+As seen in Fig.~\ref{fig:LambdaScalarTensor3}, the scalar-tensor adimensional tidal deformability $\Lambda_3^{ST}$ is also negative for most of the configurations but can become noticeably positive for higher-mass systems with large negative $\beta$ and soft equations of state.